Majority of Georgians oppose moving of MLB All-Star Game from state: poll

 CLICK HERE TO GET THE FOX NEWS APP

-The Atlanta Journal-Constitution poll was conducted by the University of Georgia’s School of Public and International Affairs, with 844 voters in the state questioned by telephone operators.
+The Atlanta Journal-Constitution poll was conducted April 20-May 3, with 844 voters in the state questioned by telephone operators.
 The survey’s overall sampling error is plus or minus 3.4 percentage points.